TerenceHilderal/TerenceHilderal/README.md

 -->
+✨ Developer specializing in the javascript ecosystem ✨ I master both React.js and its context API as well as Node.js via express and mongoDB.
+Really like to work with node.js it offers a lot of possibility , i am always amazed at what i keep learning I offer you my collaboration on your existing or future web projects.
+Flexible by nature with a great thirst for learning and improving my skills, I am for remote missions as freelance or cdi.

+😄 Or just have a chat or go for a coffee, or a basketball game? 😄

 - 🔭 I’m currently working on my personals projects ( devmania and my portfolio)
-- - 🌱 I’m currently learning TDD , clean code , clean architecture
+- 🌱 I’m currently learning Typescript , TDD , clean code , clean architecture.

-✨ My Skills ✨